webpack/docs/tutorials/getting-started/config-file/README.md

 $$$ output

-> The webpack commandline try to load the file `webpack.config.js` in the current directory.
+> The webpack command-line will try to load the file `webpack.config.js` in the current directory.